Loading...

 How to consume Ajwa - Dates, Espresso Coffee without glucose spikes

-Consume Ajwa dates alongside a source of protein such as a handful of almonds or a piece of cheese.
-Protein can slow down the absorption of sugar.
+Consume Ajwa dates and espresso coffee with a source of protein or healthy fats, such as a handful of almonds or a small piece of cheese.
+This can help slow down the absorption of sugar into the bloodstream.

 Stay Hydrated

-Take a short walk or engage in light exercise after eating to help your body manage glucose more effectively.
+Engage in regular physical activity, such as a walk after meals, to help your body use glucose more effectively.

 healthspan-mbl